davidchaves/countdown-timer/README.md

 # countdown-timer
-Basic "Coming soon" page, used HTML; CSS and JS.
-Informing you how much time is left for the launch.
+Basic "Coming soon" page in HTML; CSS and JS.
+It is informing you how much time is left for the launch.

 <img src="readme_images/macbook.png">